 Good health starts before birth.
 The health of Mississippi’s infants is critical to the long-term health of the state.
 Unfortunately, Mississippi consistently ranks among the bottom of U.S. states when it comes to indicators of infant health such as infant mortality and low birth weight.
-In order to protect the future of our state and give each of our residents the best possible start to life, the UpRoot partners decided to focus on improving infant health as a top priority.
+In order to protect the future of our state and give each of our residents the best possible start to life, the UProot partners decided to make improving infant health as a top priority.

 How We’ll Measure Success

 While significant changes in the percentage of Mississippi infants who are breastfed will take time, we will measure our success by tracking: